Prince Harry’s Engagement To Meghan Markle Could Be Around The Corner [Rumor]

 Even though that special occasion, which was held at Jamaica’s Round Hill Hotel & Villas in Montego Bay, was about the groom and bride, Prince Harry definitely stole the spotlight with his presence.

-While this may be far-fetched and very unlikely, the Internet is already discussing Prince Harry’s possible engagement to Markle.
+While this may be far-fetched and very unlikely, the internet is already discussing Prince Harry’s possible engagement to Markle.
 But to marry Markle, Prince Harry would need to overcome one obstacle that no other man in this world is facing: getting permission from the Queen herself.

 To all those touting a summer engagement btw Prince Harry + Meghan Markle, a reminder that it took FOUR YEARS for these two women to meet… pic.twitter.com/PaNemxKDqU